joaroque/joaroque/README.md

         <samp>
                 「 From Namibe, Angola 」
                 <br>
-                 Student, all the time curious and a programmer passionate about <b>technology</b> and video games
+                 Student, all the time curious and a programmer passionate about web development and hacking
                 <br>
                 <br>
         </samp>